antstackio/SEGG/README.md

 ### Step 1: Register and Link AWS Account

 Register by filling the basic information.
-On successful registration you will be pointed towards the '1 Click Deploy' that will create an IAM Role in your account for SEGG to access to Step Function Definition and Cloudwatch Logs
+On successful registration you will be pointed towards the '1 Click Deploy' that will create an IAM Role in your account for SEGG to access to Step Function Definition and Cloudwatch Logs.
+You can view the Cloudformation and the role it creates over [here](https://github.com/antstackio/SEGG/blob/main/be/iam-one-click-template.yaml)
 ​

 - #### Security Note